What to Do if Your Dog Has Conjunctivitis? A Guide on Canine Pink Eye

 Eye Staining Test

-An eye staining test, which uses orange dye and a special blue light, can help locate scratches or damage to your dog’s eyes.
+An eye staining test, which uses orange dye and a special blue light, can help locate scratches or corneal ulcers on the surface of the eye.
 Any damage will be highlighted green under this diagnostic method.

 Schirmer Tear Test